RyangDiaz/carla-obstacle-avoidance/README.md

 ## Codebase Overview

-Below is a description of important files and folders to keep in mind if you are looking to make changes to the existing algorithm
+Below is a description of important files and folders to keep in mind if you are looking to make changes to the existing algorithm.

 ### agents/cilrs_bbox and agents/rl_birdview